 If our son is awake, he's got a device out.
 We don't limit screen time.
 He texts while we have dinner, plays games in the car, and looks at YouTube while watching television.
 Yes, two screens at once!
 He is plugged in, bathed in blue light, Snapchatting, Instagramming, and fairly knowledgeable about the sex stuff.
 Cue the Jaws theme.

-So why do we let our son look at the screens unrestrained, even unto the all-ages material?
+So why do we let our 15-year-old son look at the screens unrestrained, even unto the all-ages material?
 There are two main reasons.
 First, we believe it's good for him in a lot of ways.
 And second, it's good for our relationship with him.
 Conventional wisdom is that screens are unhealthy, dangerous, and prevent families from communicating with one another.
 But we've found that the opposite is true.
 Refusing to police our son's internet use and monitor him all the time has made it much easier to talk to him, about what he does both online and off.

 Is screen time really all that bad?